SimonStJG/SimonStJG.github.io/_posts/2013-10-01-arXivHaiku.md

 thumbnail: arxivhaiku-thumbnail.png
 ---

 Haiku drawn from the arXiv, then published to [Twitter](https://twitter.com/arxivhaiku) and to [Facebook](https://www.facebook.com/arxivhaiku).
-Sadly no longer active, because of my own laziness.

-I wrote this long ago, before I was a Software developer for work and was still a PhD student.
-I had another github handle then, and you can find the code [there](https://github.com/Schottkey/arXivHaiku).
+Before I was a Software developer, I was still a PhD student and I wrote this then.
+You can find the code [there](https://github.com/Schottkey/arXivHaiku), under my old github handle.
+Sadly this no longer active, because of my own laziness.
+One day I may resurrect it, but it will be a struggle not to refactor the whole thing.
 Hindsight is a wonderful thing.
-Don't judge my efforts too harshly.

 Here are some tweets from when it was live: